 Fed Square is home to plenty of restaurants and bars – but as you can imagine, these can be quite pricey given the location, so won’t be good for your Melbourne on a budget itinerary!

-2. ACMI
+2. Get nostalgic at ACMI

-3. Free tram zone
+3. Ride the free tram zone

 If you stick within the Melbourne city limits you can enjoy public transport without spending a dime!
 This is one of my favourite Melbourne travel tips, especially if you’re visiting on a budget.
 The Free Tram Zone has a pretty decent spread over the CBD (central business district) and you don’t need a myki card to use it.